 The parties sought bilateral reconciliation in a meeting at The World Trade Organization (WTO) in Geneva on November 5-6, 2020.

 China argues it has isolated viable coronavirus from imported frozen cod (as reported on October 19, 2020, in The Guardian) and justified its strict measures at the WTO meeting with the argument of them being based on scientific evidence and “designed to protect people’s lives to a maximum extent.”
-Furthermore, Chinese authorities see a risk of the virus reentering the country through imported food products as mentioned in an article in the government associated tabloid Global Times.
+Furthermore, Chinese authorities see a risk of the virus reentering the country through imported food products as mentioned in an article in the government associated publication Global Times.

 Nevertheless, already in April 2020, The World Health Organization (WHO) published a document in which they dismiss the transmission route to humans from food or packaging (FPF reported).